jaser4422/jaser4422/README.md

-- 👋 Hi, I’m @jaser4422
+- 👋 Hi, I’m chadi ouechtati
-- 👀 I’m interested in bioinformatics and computational biology
-- 🌱 I’m currently learning biology
+- 🌱 I’m a biology with an interest in bioinformatiques
 - 📫 How to reach me chadi4422@gmail.com

 <!---